-The Company is committed to building a diverse and inclusive workforce across a wide range of workforce demographics that extends beyond gender.
-The Company has developed a Diversity Policy and the Board has set measurable objectives for achieving diversity targets.
+The Company is committed to building a diverse and inclusive workforce across a wide range of workforce demographics that extends beyond gender for its future operations.
+To date, the Company has developed a Diversity and Inclusion Policy that extends beyond gender diversity goals..
+However, given the Company's size, early stage of development and relatively small number of employees, the Company is yet to define measurable objectives for achieving diversity targets, and expects to set in place a range of objectives that are consistent with its growth strategy in future.

-The Company currently has a total of 23 employees and directors, of whom 22% are women.
-No women currently occupy senior executive or Board positions.
+The Company currently has a total of 24 employees and directors, of whom 25% are women.
+One woman currently occupies a senior executive role, no women holding Board positions.